 Friends of Autistic People

-A parents’ support group dedicated to bringing about an environment where adult children with autism can be assured of high-quality care.
+Nonprofit advocacy organization.
+A parents’ support group dedicated to bringing about an environment where anyone with autism can be assured of high-quality care.
 Networking Moms support group meets the last Monday of every month at a pizza parlor in Cos Cob.

-North Star Support Group for Parents of Children with Autistic Spectrum Disorders or Developmental Delays
+North Star Support Group for Parents of Children with Disabilities Including Autistic Spectrum Disorders or Developmental Delays

-A friendly and supportive place to meet other parents, learn from each other, and access resources, meets on the fourth Wednesday of each month from 7-9pm.
+A friendly and supportive place to meet other parents, learn from each other, and access resources.
+Usually meets on the fourth Wednesday of each month from 7-9pm.
 Contact Cathy before attending, as dates and times vary with guest speaker availability.
 Group events include a yearly family picnic and yearly holiday party to promote socialization of children and their families.

-Parent Partnership for Chidren with Special Needs through Kidsteps Family & Children’s Center, a division of SARAH, Inc.
+Parent Partnership for Chidren with Special Needs through Kidsteps Family & Children’s Center, a division of SARAH Inc.

 847 Post Road, Darien